TheNicGard/DungeonStar/manual/manual-draft.md

 ## Identification

 Many items within the *The Depression* are foreign to surface-dwellers, and as such, the protagonist will almost certainly be unable to recognize them.
 The types of items that appear **unidentified** include potions, scrolls, wands, and rings.
 Most items will be identified upon use, but this isn't universally true.

+The identity of each item is different every new game, so don't rely the identity of one item to be the same from a previous game (e.g. a Diet Dr. Fabulous may be a poison potion one game, but be a potion of resist poison the next game).

 # The Depression